zanterian/HINF335_Assignment2_Task2/README.md

 FILE DESCRIPTIONS:

 DAD\_TABS.TXT: This file contains the DAD file in tab-separated format.
 Process.pl	 : This is the perl executable.
 Takes in the DAD\_TABS file as an argument.
+I used it to experiment with data structures.
+I'm aware of how ugly it is :)

 USAGE: